 Some places on Majorca we really loved:

-The beautiful beach at Cala d’Or.
-It’s popular but the water is beeeautiful and you can laze on the soft sand.
+Cala d’Or – the beautiful beach at Cala d’Or.
+It’s popular (there was an impromptu water aerobics class while we were there!) but the water is beeeautiful and you can laze on the soft sand.

 Port de Soller – an elegant town on the North coast where you can oogle the fancy boats and have a slap up seafood lunch on the quayside.
 The little marina is beautiful, surrounded by mountains with a pretty sandy band and calm, clear waters.